Cricket: Black Caps thrash India in 2019 Cricket World Cup warm-up

 Conditions suited de Grandhomme perfectly.
 Casually trundling in at first change, his 1-12 from six overs silenced the legion of typically boisterous Indian fans after baffling Virat Kohli, his Bangalore IPL teammate.

-In a welcome performance for the balance of the side, the all-rounder had success with regular cross-seam deliveries to finish with 3-26 from six.
+In a welcome performance for the balance of the side, the all-rounder had success with regular cross-seam deliveries.

 With a peach of a first ball, Neesham removed Pandya for 30 with one that seamed away slightly and took the edge through to Tom Blundell.
 Neesham then had Dinesh Karthik with his fourth ball, a leg side volley that should have been dispatched but instead flew to Ish Sodhi at third man, and Taylor held a one-handed screamer to send Bhuvneshwar Kumar on his way.